BKU leader Mann recuses himself from SC committee on farm laws | Headlines

 “I am recusing myself from the committee and I will always stand with my farmers and Punjab,” said Mann who was also an ex-MP.

-Mann's announcement of recusing himself from the SC-appointed committee came on a day when his organisation’s state unit decided to disassociate itself from him.

-“We decided to disassociate ourselves from Mann as he did not consult with us to work as a committee member,” said BKU (Punjab) president Baldev Singh Mianpur.
+“We decided to disassociate ourselves from Mann as he did not consult with us to work as a committee member,” Mianpur said.
 “We thought that farmers were fighting for their rights and they were against any committee and then what was the point in being part of the panel,” he said, adding that the decision to disassociate itself from Mann was taken in a meeting held at Khanna.

-Mianpur claimed that Mann might have decided to change his stand after he got a whiff of their meeting.
+He said the BKU does not recognise the SC-appointed committee and they are with other farm bodies seeking a repeal of the new farm laws.

 The four-member committee has further eroded the trust between farmer unions and the government, Bajwa said, adding that all four members have publicly written in support of the farm laws.